trans-travel/trans-travel/us/tn.md

    services on the basis of gender identity.
  * Tennessee bans trans people from school bathrooms and locker rooms that do not align with sex assigned at birth.
+ * Tennessee previously had a bathroom ban that applied to private businesses, that required offensive signage if a business allowed trans people to enter the appropriate bathroom.
+However, that ban was found to violate the US Constitution's 1st Amendment and was struck down by a federal court.

 ## Drag / Performance / Cross-dressing Laws